- Both are seven-passenger, three-row crossovers.

 Other options include an adaptive air suspension, heated seats and steering wheel, a 360-degree camera system, massaging front seats, and the B&W audio system.
 Inscription models get Nappa leather upholstery, although that can be changed for a tailored wool blend instead.

 What does the future hold: Volvo has traditionally been a fairly conservative company, so don’t expect anything too radical.
 Upgrades will likely include more technology and, of course, safety features.
-We would like to see an optional V6 engine.
+As we mentioned, we would like to see an optional V6 engine.